National Shrine Basilica of Our Lady of Ransom: History

 The picture of the Virgin Mary and Infant Jesus, installed at the top of the main altar of the Vallarpadam Church, was brought by Portuguese merchants under the leadership of Vasco da Gama in 1524.
 In 1676 the old church, which was known as the Church of the Holy Spirit, founded by the Portuguese missionaries, was destroyed by a heavy flood, and the picture was found floating in the backwaters.
-Nobody except Paliyath Raman Valiyachan, the prime minister of Maharaja of Cochin, could recover it.
-The present church at Vallarpadamis built on land donated by Paliyath Raman Valiyachan.
+Paliyath Raman Valiyachan, the prime minister of Maharaja of Cochin was the one who recovered it.
+The present church at Vallarpadam is built on land donated by Paliyath Raman Valiyachan.
 A sanctuary lamp which he donated has been burning day and night from 1676 onwards in his honour.

 In May 1752 a miracle is believed to have taken place which made Vallarpadam a centre of pilgrimage.
 In Vallarpadam there was a young Nair lady named Meenakshi Amma, who was a member of a noble family called Palliyil Veedu.
 Together with her son she was sailing to Mattancherry.
 There arose a storm and the boat capsized.
 Meenakshi Amma and her son went deep down into the backwater.
 She promised to devote the rest of her life to Mary’s service if she and her child were saved.
 It was a promise she kept.
-On the third day, as per instructions in a dream, the parish priest asked the fishermen to cast net in the river, and Meenakshi Amma and her son were rescued.
+On the third day, as per instructions in a dream, the parish priest, Rev. Fr.
+Miguel Correa, asked the fishermen to cast net in the river, and Meenakshi Amma and her son were rescued.
 After her death, the church put up the picture of Meenakshiamma and her child alongside the painting of Mary.